cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.1.0`.
+The current version of ZendSentry is `1.2.0`.

 #Important Changes
+- 1.2.0: every logging action returns the Sentry event_id, Raven is registered as Service
 - 1.1.0: updated raven dependency to latest (0.8.0), upgrade is recommended
 - 1.0.1: updated raven dependency to latest (0.7.1), important if you run pre 7.16.2 curl
 - 1.0.0: updated raven depencency to latest (0.7.0), first stable release (has been very stable)